 The phone is also available in a 4G version in some markets, including the UK, Australia and UAE, priced at £799 / AU$1,349 / AED 3,199 for 8GB of RAM and 128GB of storage.

 If you live in the US, you'll only be able to get a 5G variant unless you're willing to import the device.
 We've used the 5G variant for the purpose of this review, but if you wanted to opt for the cheaper 4G version (if it's available where you live) the specs are largely the same aside from connectivity.

-All phones go down in price over time though, and the Samsung Galaxy S20 is no exception - the occasional sale causes it to drop in price a little, and that's only going to happen more over time.
+All phones go down in price over time though, and the Samsung Galaxy S20 is no exception - while Samsung still charges full price, other retailers often sell it at a discount.

-In fact, it's likely to start dropping a lot soon, as the Samsung Galaxy S21 has now been unveiled.
-Though interestingly that new phone actually has a lower launch price than the Galaxy S20, and is in some ways a spec downgrade too.
+It's likely to start dropping a lot more soon too, as the Samsung Galaxy S21 has now gone on sale.
+Though interestingly that new phone actually has a lower launch price (of $799 / £769 / AU$1,249) than the Galaxy S20, and is in some ways a spec downgrade.

 - Ready to buy?
 These are the best Samsung Galaxy S20 deals today